GlobedGD/globed2/server/protocol.md

 * 10001 - CryptoHandshakeStartPacket - handshake
 * 10002 - KeepalivePacket - keepalive
 * 10003+ - LoginPacket - authentication
-* 10004 - DisconnectPacket - client disconnection
+* 10004 - LoginRecoverPacket - recover a disconnected session
 * 10005 - ClaimThreadPacket - claim a tcp thread from a udp connection
+* 10006 - DisconnectPacket - client disconnection
-* 10006 - KeepaliveTCPPacket - keepalive but for the tcp connection
+* 10007 - KeepaliveTCPPacket - keepalive but for the tcp connection
 * 10010 - ConnectionTestPacket - connection test (response 20010)

 General

 * 11000 - SyncIconsPacket - store client's icons
-* 11001! - RequestGlobalPlayerListPacket - request list of all people in the server (response 21000)
+* 11001 - RequestGlobalPlayerListPacket - request list of all people in the server (response 21000)
 * 11002 - RequestLevelListPacket - request list of all levels people are playing right now (response 21005)
 * 11003 - RequestPlayerCountPacket - request amount of people on up to 128 different levels (response 21006)